 In what countries is the Social Progress Network most active?

 As of May 2016, the Social Progress Network is most active in the Latin American countries of Bolivia, Brazil, Chile, Costa Rica, Colombia, Ecuador, El Salvador, Guatemala, Nicaragua, Panama, Paraguay, and Peru.
-We are actively expanding into the European Union, the United States, and Canada, as well as Iceland, India, and Malaysia.
+We are actively expanding into the European Union, the United States, and Canada, as well as Iceland, India, Argentina, and Malaysia.
 We have received requests for partnership from countries in every region of the world and are building our own capacity to take advantage of this interest.

 What does the Social Progress Network actually do?